 In the meantime, all the hundred and more possibilities are connected in a special way to shape the child uniqueness.
 In other words, every child holds within himself a unique, personal treasure of hundred.
 This is why not all the children should necessarily do the same experiences and activities.
-For example, if a teacher proposes each day a different material to the classroom (watercolors on Monday, oil pastels on Tuesday, clay on Wednesday and so on), that’s not bad itself, children will probably enjoy… But the essence of the hundred languages is something else.
+For example, what if a teacher proposes each day a different material to the whole classroom (watercolors on Monday, oil pastels on Tuesday, clay on Wednesday and so on), and repeats the same every year?
+That’s not wrong itself and children will probably enjoy, but the essence of the hundred languages is something else.

 It is not a list of many different materials.
-It does not concern the quantity of things (“the more I have and I do, the more I will be creative”), but the variety, the molteplicity of the qualities of materials and experiences, so that every child will naturally find his own way, unique and hundred-faceted in the meantime.
+It does not concern the quantity of things (“the more I have and I do, the more I will be creative”), but the variety, the molteplicity of the qualities of materials and experiences, so that every child will naturally find his own way, unique and hundred-faceted at the same time.

-However… Continuing to read the poem, something unexpected happens: they steal ninety-nine!
+In the following part of the poem, something unexpected happens: they (the adults) steal ninety-nine!
 How is it possible?

 Let’s try starting from the beginning.
 For a child, everything is a fresh, new encounter.
 Why should the kitchen be less interesting than the atelier?